 - 1. Students missing their home school bus to vocational school for any reason must

 - a. go home and be considered truant.

 - b. report to their parent or guardian.

 - c. find their own transportation to OCVTS.

 - d. report to their home school principal or vice principal and request transportation to OCVTS or get assigned to a study hall.

 - To participate in the end-of-year Certificate Ceremony and receive a program completion certificate, a secondary student must

 - a. not be absent more than 10% of the school year.

 - b. not be absent more than 20% of the school year.

 - c. not be absent more than 15% of the school year.

 - d. not be absent more than 18% of the school year.

-- 3. If a student commits a disciplinary infraction, which of the following consequences is not one of the possible consequences:
+- 3. The appropriate disciplinary action for cheating may include

 - a.
-In-school-suspension
+10 disciplinary points (cumulative).

-- b.
-Disciplinary points
+- b. in-school suspension for 1-3 days.

-- c.
-Detention
+- c. failure for the assignment.

 - d.
-Expulsion
+All of the above

 - 4. Students will sign an attendance contract after they have been absent 5 days.

 - a.
 True

 - b.
 False

 - 5. Students with permission to drive to vocational school may drive other students either to or from vocational school.

 - a.
 True

 - b.
 False

 - 6. Harassment, intimidation or bullying may involve

 - a. a gesture.

 - b. written, verbal or physical act.

 - c. electronic communication.

 - d.
 All of the above

-- 7. When are cell phones permitted in school?
+- 7. When are electronic devices (ECRDs) permitted in school?

 - a.
 Before class

 - b.
 With instructor permission during class

 - c.
 On the bus

 - d.
 All of the above

 - 8. Hats may be worn in school

 - a. at all times.

 - b. in the hallways.

 - c. in the lecture classrooms.

 - d. in shop areas with instructor permission.

+- 9. The appropriate disciplinary action for improper school attire may include:

+- a. change of clothing

+- b. in school suspension

+- c. out of school suspension

+- d. all of the above

-- 9. Smoking is allowed on school grounds outside of the building.
+- 10. Smoking is allowed on school grounds outside of the building.

-- a.
-True

-- b.
-False

-- 10. I can use my cell phone/ear phones during a fire/security drill.

 - a.
 True

 - b.
 False